 “Onward Kimo Sabe, second star to the right, and straight on till morning.”
 Jack tells the Uncles, and we depart.

 Somewhere in the middle of the night we arrive in Daytona.
-The Uncles get 2 rooms at a moderate motel near downtown and leads us like little kids to our room.
+The Uncles get 2 rooms at a moderate motel near the pier and leads us like little kids to our room.
 Michael and Hippie are tucked into opposite sides of their bed with Robby in the middle, while Jack and I are separated by the invisible Casper, who tosses and turns all night in anticipation of looking for his mom in the morning.
 Her name is Carol, Carol Conning if she has not remarried, or Carol Fleming, if she went back to her maiden name.
 As we eat breakfast in a coffee shop, I go through the phone book.
 There are no Connings and the Flemings all have male names attached.
 We jump into the De Soto and search out the address Jace’s dad provided.
 It’s a small bungalow in a sketchy part of town.
 Jack and I go to the door, but no one answers.
 The house is obviously occupied, so we conclude the occupants are at work.
 I go to the neighbors, finally finding someone who knows the residents.
 I show them the photo.

 “I believe there was a woman who stayed there several years ago.
 She looks similar to the picture but much older.”